nimamasoumi/Java_Repertoire/README.md

 1. Generic types in Java
 2. Abstract class, interfaces, and class inheritance
 3. Thread class, Multithreading, Runnable, interrupting, and join a thread.
-4. Synchronization of threads using the synchronized modifier for a method.
+4. Synchronization of threads using the synchronized modifier for a method and a statement.